-Starting a family child care in your home can be a great way to fulfill your passion for working with children, give you more flexibility and ownership over your career and schedule, and even earn more money than you would at a traditional child care center.
+Starting a child care program in your home can be a great way to fulfill your passion for working with children, give you more flexibility and ownership over your career and schedule, and even earn more money than you would at a traditional child care center.

-But even if you’ve been teaching for awhile, you probably don’t already have a stockpile of cots, diaper pails, and learning materials for 6+ little ones lying around your home . . . and that’s okay!
+But even if you’ve been teaching for a while, you probably don’t already have a stockpile of cots, diaper pails, and learning materials for 6+ little ones lying around your home . . . and that’s okay!
 You may have read articles that say startup costs for family child care are prohibitively high.

 From licensing expenses to everyday supplies, here’s what you should expect to purchase before the first day if you’re operating out of California, no matter what age group you’re teaching:

-Online or in-person California licensing orientation: $25
+- Online or in-person California licensing orientation: $25

-License application fee: In California, $73 for a small license and $140 for a large license
+- License application fee: In California, $73 for a small license and $140 for a large license

-EMSA-qualified CPR course: $70-$110, depending on provider
+- EMSA-qualified CPR course: $70-$110, depending on provider

-EMSA-qualified Preventative health and safety course: $70-110, depending on provider
+- EMSA-qualified Preventative health and safety course: $70-110, depending on provider

-State required immunizations – In California, these are MMR (measles), TDAP (whooping cough), a negative TB test clearance, and a flu shot (although the flu shot can be waived)
+- State required immunizations – In California, these are MMR (measles), TDAP (whooping cough), a negative TB test clearance, and a flu shot (although the flu shot can be waived)

 NOTE: Items 3-5 are requirements for employment in any child care center, not just for an in-home family child care.